 Coordinate with key stakeholders to support OGIC and GIS-related state agency funding requests.

 Track and respond to proposed legislative bills and concepts that either support or may adversely affect the GIS profession, GIS data sharing, or the use of GIS technologies in Oregon.

+Meet with legislators prior and/or during each legislative session to support OGIC funding requests or other GIS-related bills.

 OGIC members’ work will largely be carried out within OGIC’s committee and workgroup structure.
 As authorized by ORS 276A.506, OGIC may establish subcommittees and workgroups as needed to carry out its duties.
-As part of this 2-year Work Plan, OGIC is establishing a set of committees and the following organization chart to carry out its duties.
+In 2023 OGIC established a set of committees and the following organization chart to carry out its duties.

-OGIC Organizational Chart 2023-2024
+OGIC Organizational Chart